cloudmesh-community/fa19-523-171/project/report.md

 ## Technologies

-AWS S3(Amazon Simple Storage Service (Amazon S3) is an object storage service that that offers industry-leading scalability, data availability, security, and performance.)
+* AWS S3(Amazon Simple Storage Service (Amazon S3) is an object storage service that that offers industry-leading scalability, data availability, security, and performance.)

-OpenAPI 3.0.2(An OPENAPI is an publicly available API that provides developers with Programmatic access to proprietary software application or web service)
+* OpenAPI 3.0.2(An OPENAPI is an publicly available API that provides developers with Programmatic access to proprietary software application or web service)

+* Python

 ## Architecture